Can a faster radiation plan after breast cancer surgery be just as safe?

 Summary

-This study looks at whether a shorter, more intense course of radiation (called accelerated radiation) is safe for women with breast cancer who have already had chemotherapy and surgery.
-About 88 women with stage I to III breast cancer will receive this faster radiation to the breast and nearby lymph nodes.
-The main goal is to see how many experience skin irritation within 60 days, and researchers will also track quality of life.
+This study looks at whether a shorter, more intense course of radiation (accelerated radiation therapy) is safe and tolerable for women with breast cancer who have already had chemotherapy and surgery.
+About 88 participants will receive the accelerated radiation to the breast and nearby lymph nodes.
+The main goal is to see how many experience moderate skin irritation within 60 days, and researchers will also track quality of life and cosmetic results.

 Disclaimer Read more